Newsletter 12, November 2007

 - Replace the foods which are most commonly involved in food allergies or sensitivities such as wheat, corn (maize), milk, hen's eggs and soya either partially or entirely with alternatives such as those used in the Stone Age Diet is Easy Cookbook.

-3) Latest Recipes In The Low Carb / Low GI Cookbook
+3) Latest Recipes In The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have just been released: 6-26 'Spaghetti' bolognese and 5-22 Aubergine and courgette bake.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have just been released: 6-26 'Spaghetti' bolognese and 5-22 Aubergine and courgette bake.
 You will find these recipes already in your Cookbook next time you log in.

 4) Did you know?